OxRAMSociety/RobotArm/Tutorials/6_MoveIt/MoveIt_Basics.md

 1. Joint Limits: Find out the limits of each of the Moveo arm joints
 2. 3D Stretch: Make the arm full extend, including gripper position.
-3. Box Spin: Put you arm at one extreme stretch, create and pick up box, then place it down after rotation 180 degrees.
+3. Box Spin: Put you arm at one extreme stretch, create and pick up box, then place it down after rotating 180 degrees.